 - It’s at least 10% disabling (for example, you may submit a doctor’s report showing that you’re taking medicine for your high blood pressure), and

 - It appeared within one year after being discharged from active service (for example, you may submit a medical report that shows the date of your diagnosis)

-See Title 38, Code of Federal Regulation, 3.09(a) for the complete list of covered illnesses
+Download Title 38, Code of Federal Regulation, 3.309(a) for a complete list of covered illnesses (DOC)

 Find out how to file a claim for disability compensation